BoevaLab/CanSig/docs/formatting-data.rst

                                                 --observation path/to/observation.csv \
                                                 --filename full_data
 .. note::
-    If you are calling this function twice, don't forget to change the --filename !
+    If you are calling this function twice, don't forget to change the ``--filename`` argument!